mrcavalcanti/mosaicoo/ISSUE_TRIAGE.md

 - All notifications you’ll need to read/take action on show up as unread in GitHub (mine) and its sub-labels.
 - All other notifications you don’t need to take action on show up as unread in GitHub (other) and its sub-labels
-  - This is convenient for issue triage and to follow the activity in the Grafana project.
+  - This is convenient for issue triage and to follow the activity in the Mosaicoo project.